 Chronic inflammation of the intestinal wall will cause a widening between the epithelial cells, allowing larger particles to pass through.
 Because these molecules aren’t supposed to be there, the immune system raises the alarm and attacks, causing widespread inflammation throughout the body.

-Poor Quality Diet and Dog Food Allergies
+Poor Quality Diets and Dog Food Allergies

 The nutrients are there, and they are broken down small enough to pass through the intestinal wall, but they are so heavily processed that the body doesn’t recognize them.
 Anything the body doesn’t recognize is an intruder, and the immune system takes immediate action.